Kingston Flyer: Locomotives and rolling stock

 This carriage was sold separately in 2015, and now can be seen on Huntingdon Street, where the new owners have placed it on a property just down from the railway line.

 The Flyer also has a small collection of goods wagons, including three ballast wagons and an EP class plough van.
-The majority of the goods stock is used for Way and Works purposes, although there are three flat wagons used around the Kingston locomotive depot for maintenance purposes, primarily to hold locomotive parts.
+The majority of the goods stock is used for the Way and Works purposes, although there are three flat wagons used around the Kingston locomotive depot for maintenance purposes, primarily to hold locomotive parts.